Continuity bounds for quantum entropies arising from a fundamental entropic inequality: Further Applications

-Using the above lemma, we can easily prove the following result on the uniform continuity bound for the conditional entropy of bipartite states with equal marginals, using our fundamental inequality~(\ref{ineq1}) stated in Theorem~\ref{Thm1}.
+Using Lemma~\ref{lem:auxiliary-estimate}, we can easily prove the following result on the uniform continuity bound for the conditional entropy of bipartite states with equal marginals, using our fundamental inequality~(\ref{ineq1}) stated in Theorem~\ref{Thm1}.

-\begin{theorem} For $\rho_1, \rho_2 \in \cD(\cH_A \otimes \cH_B)$ with equal marginals $\rho_{1, B} = \rho_{2, B}$ and $\rho_1 \overset{\eps}{\sim} \rho_2$ for some $\eps \in (0, 1)$, we find that
+\begin{theorem} For $\rho_1, \rho_2 \in \cD(\cH_A \otimes \cH_B)$ with equal marginals $\rho_{1, B} = \rho_{2, B}$ and $\frac{1}{2}\Vert \rho_1 - \rho_2\Vert_1 = \eps$ for some $\eps \in [0, 1]$, we find that